A ship that is truly state-of-the-art

 Like her sisters Maasdam, Veendam and Ryndam, she carries fewer guests than other ships in the fleet but has been designed to provide more space for maximum comfort.

-At the heart of the ship is a three-story atrium featuring a monumental fountain created by sculptor Gilbert Lebigre in Pietrasanta, Italy.
+At the heart of the ship is a three-storey atrium featuring a monumental fountain created by sculptor Gilbert Lebigre in Pietrasanta, Italy.

 Many staterooms feature commanding ocean views and have private verandahs.